changdaozheng/info253b_grp_project/README.md

 ## Team Name:
 PetPal
 ## Team Members:
-Chenguang Liu, Dao Zheng Chang, Favour Chiemerie Madubuko, Magnus Lovhoiden, Zhequn Wu
+Chenguang Liu, Dao Zheng Chang, Zhequn Wu

 ## Summary
 Our idea is to build an application that can leverage technology to improve a pet owner’s experience.
 There are 2 main facets to our application.
 Firstly, we want to create a platform where pet owners can rate points of interest based on their experiences of bringing their pets there.
 Next, we want to create a service that helps pet owners to plan a day out with their pets.